 We are often asked how to deal with existing low ceilings in a home.
 This is one of my favorite blogs on the subject:

 Homes built before the advent of efficient heating systems and proper insulation often used fireplaces both as a source of heat and a place to cook.
 Lower ceilings and smaller rooms were much easier to heat with fireplaces, therefore many period farmhouses were built with a seven-foot or so ceiling height.
-Today, we can increase the insulation, install state of the art mechanical systems in these wonderful old homes, but we cannot raise the ceilings of most rooms without major construction.
+Today, we can increase the insulation and install state-of-the-art mechanical systems in these wonderful old homes, but we cannot raise the ceilings of most rooms without major construction.

 When the major living space within a home has very low ceilings, we are often asked to help the owners make the most of the space they have.

 1. Open up to the floor/roof above (which won’t work if there is a needed bedroom above).